UMAprotocol/UMIPs/UMIPs/umip-usd-uni-v2-lp.md

     = 167321523.18154308
     ```

 4) Fourth, the BTC:USD price must be queried and used to calculate the USD value of the WBTC reserves.

-    The methodology to query the price of BTC:USD is similar to [UMIP-7](https://github.com/UMAprotocol/UMIPs/blob/master/UMIPs/umip-7.md), with a different exchange list and decimal precision.
+The methodology used to query the price of BTC:USD is [UMIP-7](https://github.com/UMAprotocol/UMIPs/blob/master/UMIPs/umip-7.md).

-    Base Currency: BTC
-    Quote Currency: USD

-    Exchanges: Coinbase Pro (BTC:USD), Kraken (BTC:USD), Bitfinex (BTC:USD), Bitstamp (BTC:USD)
-    Input Processing: None.
-Human intervention in extreme circumstances where the result differs from broad market consensus.
-    Price Steps: 0.01 (2 decimals in more general trading format)
-    Rounding: Closest, 0.5 up
-    Pricing Interval: 60 seconds
-    Dispute timestamp rounding: down relative to requested price feed timestamp

-    After finding the median BTC:USD price, calculate the USD value of the WBTC reserves.
+    After finding the BTC:USD price per UMIP-7, calculate the USD value of the WBTC reserves.
+This result should have 8 decimals, rounding the closest 0.5 up.

-    Example calculation with Median BTC:USD = 45938.30:
+    Example calculation with Median BTC:USD = 45938.30000000:

     ```
     USD value of total WBTC reserves = WBTC in reserves * BTC:USD